Creamy Chicken Poblano Soup

 - Using an immersion blender, blend the soup carefully until smooth (or use a blender, blending in batches — careful though, the heat can build when using a blender, so be sure to do in small batches, never filling more than half full, removing the lid slowly) Pour the soup back into the pot.

-- Add the chicken to the soup base, bring to simmer for another 15-30 minutes.
+- Add the diced chicken to the soup and bring to a simmer for another 15-30 minutes.

 - Before serving, stir in cilantro.
 Serve warm, and if desired, garnish with tortilla chips and sliced radishes and some chopped avocado.